Definition

 The measurement and analysis of these six variables are used to determine the reasons for a problem in productivity, irrespective of its type or severity.3

-Productivity can also be defined by a group of other factors such as quality, speed of service, test menu acceptability to providers, and laboratory staff cooperativeness internally and externally.
+Productivity can also be defined by other factors such as quality, speed of service, test menu acceptability to providers, and laboratory staff cooperativeness internally and externally.
 Individual laboratories may be able to identify additional factors based on their circumstances.

 Setting benchmark standards for the productivity factors identified requires internal and external research.
-Setting benchmarks and measurement processes require input from all levels of laboratory personnel.
-In addition, processes for identifying reasons for failures to meet benchmarks and methods to correct such failures need to be designed.
+Benchmarks and measurement processes require input from all levels of laboratory personnel.
+In addition, processes for identifying reasons for failure to meet benchmarks and methods to correct such failures need to be designed.